keyboard_arrow_up

 Differential Pressure Switch

-Used to regulate pressure differences between a cavity and an open atmosphere, these switches play a crucial role in systems like airplane cabins, where pressure must be balanced relative to external conditions.
+Used to regulate pressure differences between a cavity and an open atmosphere, these switches play a important role in systems like airplane cabins, where pressure must be balanced relative to external conditions.
 Differential pressure is measured in psi using a differential pressure gauge.

 Vacuum Switches